 Steve Pomplon, ’06, is director of social service at Notre Dame Preparatory School and director of Camp Umoja, a non-profit that provides after-school and summer programming for children who live in public housing through the Housing Authority of Baltimore City.

-“I hope last year’s unrest serves as a catalyst for real change in Baltimore, in the way we look at our city, its shortcomings, and its promise.”
+“I hope the unrest of 2015 serves as a catalyst for real change in Baltimore, in the way we look at our city, its shortcomings, and its promise.”